westc/jw-presenter/README.md

 1. Clone this repository locally.
 1. Open up a command-line window and change the current directory to the main directory of the cloned repository.
 1. Run `npm install` to install the dependencies on your machine.
-1. Run `npm run dist` to build the Mac & Windows versions of this app locally.
+1. Run `npm run build-all` to build the Mac & Windows versions of this app locally.
 Once done a new directory will have been created in the main repository directory called "dist" containing the apps in ZIP files.
+   1. Run `npm run build-mac` to build just the Mac version of this app locally.
+   1. Run `npm run build-win` to build just the Window version of this app locally.

 ## Launcher
 When opening **JW Presenter** the following screen will be shown: